todd-herbert/heltec-eink-modules/docs/API.md

 Not all displays support fast mode.
 Some displays may have a physical limitation, however with others, it seems that the technical settings have not yet been calculated and released.

-Note that this state is somewhat tempermental.
+Note that this state is somewhat temperamental.
 If you wish to call `setWindow()`, or to return to `.fastmode.OFF`, you should first set `.fastmode.FINALIZE`

 Calling `update()` during `.fastmode.ON` will have no effect; the display is updated automatically.
 Calling `update()` after `.fastmode.FINALIZE` is unnecessary; doing so will cause the whole screen to be redrawn with the slower, higher definition `.fastmode.OFF` method.
 This may be desirable.